Picovoice/picovoice/demo/java-swing/README.md

 java -jar build/libs/JavaSwingDemo.jar -a ${ACCESS_KEY}
 ```

-For this demo, the wake word is `Javis` and the context is `Smart Lighting`.
+For this demo, the wake word is `Jarvis` and the context is `Smart Lighting`.
 You can say things like:

 > Jarvis, turn off the lights.